 An Environment Conducive to Education

 Thanks to the support of the central and Macao SAR governments, UM received approval in 2009 to build its new campus on Hengqin island in Guangdong province, which would come under the jurisdiction of the Macao SAR government.
 Then President Hu Jintao officiated at the groundbreaking ceremony for the campus on 20 December 2009.
 UM relocated to the new campus in 2014.
 Separated from Taipa by a river, the campus covers approximately one square kilometre, with the lush Hengqin Hill serving as a beautiful backdrop.
 Designed with a people-centred approach, the campus aims to provide an environment that is conducive to scholarly pursuits.
-The campus is equipped with a complete set of teaching facilities, including a well-stocked library, the University Hall, an Olympic-standard swimming pool, a sports complex, an archery range, basketball courts, a sports climbing wall, and gym rooms.
+The campus is equipped with a complete set of teaching facilities, including a well-stocked library, the University Hall, a swimming pool, a sports complex, an archery range, basketball courts, a sports climbing wall, and gym rooms.

 Support to the University